Daniel-Fauland/gcp-test/cloud_functions/README.md

    curl -X POST -H "Authorization: bearer $(gcloud auth print-identity-token)" -H "Content-Type: application/json" -d '{"project_id": "propane-nomad-396712", "bucket_name": "de-storage-447"}' https://europe-west3-propane-nomad-396712.cloudfunctions.net/dokkan-battle-function-parameterized
    ```

-## 6. Trigger action based on event using Pub/Sub
+## 6. Trigger action based on event using Pub/Sub with 2 different service accounts

 (Use [6-dbz_db-cloud_function-short-pubsub.py)](./code/6/publisher/6-dbz_db-cloud_function-short-pubsub.py) and [6-pubsub-action.py](./code/6/subscriber/6-pubsub-action.py) if you don't have your own python script)

 If you want to schedule certain tasks event based instead instead of time based you can use a service like [Pub/Sub](https://cloud.google.com/pubsub/docs/overview).
 The example python script will create files in the gcp storage bucket with a timestamp.
 One way of deleting older files within this bucket is to setup a "clean-up" cloud function that is triggered whenever cloud scheduler successfully executed the main cloud function.
 In this particular use case, alternative (faster) solutions are available, such as implementing file retention within a GCP storage bucket.
 However, it's important to note that these alternatives are static in nature.
 They would consistently delete files once the defined retention period is met, regardless of whether cloud functions have effectively generated these files.

+In this example 2 different service accounts for function A and function B are used.
 In order to setup a Pub/Sub a few steps are necessary:

 1. Prepare a script for another cloud function that will be triggered by the Pub/Sub setup. (e.g. [6-pubsub-action.py](./code/6/subscriber/6-pubsub-action.py))